 - If a congregation provides unfurnished housing, the student is entitled to some assistance in moving furniture and personal possessions.
 Normally this means the congregation will pay for the rental of a trailer or a truck.
 The student is responsible for negotiating this agreement with the congregation.

 - If the congregation has provided furnished housing, the congregation bears no additional responsibility to assist with moving costs for furniture or other personal items.

 - Any agreement regarding reimbursement of moving expense to or from the site must be in writing with a copy provided to the Contextual Learning office.
 All negotiations should be completed before the student leaves for the site.

-Normally, the intern will receive one day off per week and two weeks of paid vacation (including two weekends) for a year's internship. for a nine-month internship, the intern will receive one day off per week and ten days of paid vacation (including one weekend).
+Full-time (12 months) and concurrent interns will receive one day off per week and two weeks of paid vacation (including two weekends) per year.
+For a nine-month internship, the intern will receive one day off per week and 10 days of paid vacation (including one weekend).

 A note regarding vacation time: If an intern is interested in taking intensive coursework, please recall that Contextual Learning’s coursework guidelines encourage no more than 1.0-credit per term for a one-year/full-time internship.
 Interns may use their congregation’s continuing education policy to participate in a short period of intensive coursework, but this opportunity is dependent upon (a) whether a continuing education option is available and (b) whether a continuing education option is approved by the internship supervisor.
 If a continuing education option is not available or approved, the intern will be obligated to use vacation time to complete intensive coursework.
 If a continuing education option is not available and if the intern does not wish to use vacation time, it is not expected that the congregation or supervisor will make time for the intern to attend intensive coursework.